ProjetsPL/treehouse-theme/collections/_posts/us/brick-wall-14-amazing-designs-that-will-delight-you.md

 ## Brick wall background and scandinavian style

 **Scandinavian style means typical minimalism in bright tones.** How about breaking the rule and exposing natural brick wall?
 It's an unusual combination which looks very original.
-It's a perfect idea for a small living room design. **Bright colors make the room seem larger and the brick wall adds a character to it, making it more interesting.**
+It's a perfect idea for a small living room design. **Bright colors make the room seem larger, and the brick wall adds a character to it, making it more interesting.**

 {% fig %}